 Gone are the days when the only way most people could invest their money was to open a savings account, or buy shares.
 These days, there are many more options.
 One of which is asset-based investments.

-Firms like Fitzrovia Finance property lending experts are opening up this way of investing to everyone.
 In the past, only the very rich or large organisations could get involved in this market.
 You had to invest tens or hundreds of thousands.
 That is starting to change.
-Potentially, you can get started with as little as £1,000.
+Today, you can potentially get started with as little as £1,000.

 If you have never considered this type of investment it is worth finding out more about and considering.
 Below, we share with you the basics.
 Armed with this information, you will be able to determine whether it is worth your while investigating further.